nit12/nordlicht/trunk/readme.txt

   * Changed to modernizer 1.7 custom build
   * Added global javascript variables for date, and surl
   * fixed the layout of the tables
+  * created the new alsos theme
+  * updated the HTML to be valid HTML5

 ==nordlicht v0.4.3==
 ===Feb.
 20, 2011===